 Curriculum Vitae (CV) writing is not only for professionals who are looking to secure a job but also for students who are planning to undergo volunteer work, training, or a summer job.
 CVs can also be applicable to fresh graduates who wish to land their first job.
-So whether you are a fresh graduate, an undergraduate, or even a trainee, writing a curriculum vitae may just be applicable for you.
+So whether you are a fresh graduate, an undergraduate, or even a trainee, writing a curriculum vitae may just be applicable to you.

 The Curriculum Vitae (CV) and resume may be similar but are actually different from one another to some degree.
 A CV template is longer and digs more into the details of a candidate’s background, while a resume is significantly shorter and is summarized.
+You may also see student templates.

 College Student Curriculum Vitae